fracampit/forever-online/README.md

 ﻿# Running the Application

-The application is distributed as an executable.
-Here are the steps to run it:
+The application is distributed as an installer/launcher, which checks for newer versions of the app and downloads them automatically.

+Here is how to run the application:

 1. Download the `ForeverOnlineLauncer.exe` from [the latest release](https://github.com/fracampit/forever-online/releases/latest).
 2. Move the executable to the desired location.
 This location will be used to install the application.